Pledges And Targets

 Costa Rica’s NDC includes a target of 9.4 MtCO2e emissions in 2030 and an indicative emissions level of 10.9 MtCO2e emissions by 2021 (including LULUCF with global warming potentials, GWPs, from the IPCC’s Second Assessment Report, SAR).
+Costa Rica also expresses its 2030 NDC target as a “25% reduction from 2012 levels.”
 The CAT estimates the targets to be 13.9 MtCO2e excluding LULUCF for the 2021 projections and between 13.7 MtCO2e and 15.0 MtCO2e excluding LULUCF for 2030 in GWPs from the IPCC’s fourth assessment report (see “Assumptions” section for details).
 For 2030, this is equivalent to an increase between 111% and 130% above 1990 levels excluding LULUCF.
 Costa Rica additionally set a per capita emissions target of 1.7 tCO2e in 2030.

 In 2011, Costa Rica communicated the implementation of a “long-term economy-wide transformational effort to enable carbon-neutrality”, that is, to have zero net emissions including LULUCF (UNFCCC, 2011).
 In its previous assessments, the CAT interpreted this target to mean carbon neutrality by 2021, based on the National Climate Change Strategy (ENCC) from 2008 (Ministerio de Ambiente Energia y Telecommunicaciones, 2009).